Dr. Lauren Kaminsky, Director of Studies

 Students interested in History and Literature are encouraged to reach out to our administrative team over email with any questions.
 One of the best ways to learn about what History and Literature has to offer is to enroll in one of our HL90 seminars, which are open to non-concentrators.

 History and Literature welcomes joint concentrations and secondary fields, and it aspires to make the integration of two concentrations as seamless as possible.
 History and Literature must be the primary concentration in any joint plan of study, except when the student plans to pursue a creative senior project.
 In that case, the department providing artistic training may be the primary concentration.
 Please see the Director of Studies with any questions about joint concentrations.

 14 courses (56 credits)

 At the end of sophomore year, each History and Literature concentrator selects a field of study and submits a Field Worksheet.
 Revised worksheets are submitted in the junior and senior years.
 A regularly-updated list of the courses that count in the various fields is available on the History and Literature website.
 Courses in the social sciences on subjects related to the student's field may be accepted for concentration credit by the Committee on Instruction on an individual basis.

 - At least eight courses in the field of study, balanced between history and literature.
 Specific period requirements exist in several of the fields of study.
-Details on fields of study and their requirements are available on the History & Literature website.
+Details on fields of study and their requirements are available on the History and Literature website.
 Generally, courses must be letter-graded to count for concentration credit.

 - Language requirement: Students must take at least one course in which they read sources in a language other than English.
-A list courses that count for the language requirement, including by earning a language citation, is available on the History & Literature website.
-Students may also fulfill this requirement by earning a language citation.
+A list of ways to fulfill the language requirement, including by earning a language citation, is available on the History and Literature website.

 - Sophomore year: History and Literature 97 (one course) required.
 Letter-graded.